-College football needs a competitive Pac-12 to spice things up
+Analysis | College football needs a competitive Pac-12 to spice things up

 “Blessed to receive an offer from The University of Mississippi,” his 15-year-old son tweeted Tuesday.

 All of it ought to rattle any outdated complacency right out of a kingdom such as Southern California, and lately the Trojans have flashed some fresh recruiting energy among their neighboring Californians.
 Five-star defensive end Korey Foreman forwent Clemson last offseason.
-Five-star cornerback Domani Jackson, with his booming charisma and state 100-meters title, picked USC last winter.
+Five-star cornerback Domani Jackson, with his booming charisma and state 100-meter title, picked USC last winter.

 Then a mini-theme has surfaced of late.
-Amid Oregon’s recent recruiting energy, a matter Mr. Williams and the parents in his chat group have noticed, there’s this idea of Ducks invading Texas and its vast football treasures.
-Ranked No. 7 in recruiting by rivals.com in 2019, No. 9 in 2020 and No. 3 in 2021, Oregon stands at No. 5 at present for 2022, partly because five-star offensive tackle Kelvin Banks reckoned the 1,800 miles between Houston and Eugene just weren’t all that far anymore.
+Amid Oregon’s recent recruiting energy, a matter the elder Williams and the parents in his chat group have noticed, there’s this idea of Ducks invading Texas and its vast football treasures.
+Ranked seventh in recruiting by rivals.com in 2019, ninth in 2020 and third in 2021, Oregon stands at No. 5 at present for 2022, partly because five-star offensive tackle Kelvin Banks reckoned the 1,800 miles between Houston and Eugene just weren’t all that far anymore.

 Sure, it could help the Pac-12 and the college football country if some of the pertinent flights aimed west.